Greshanris/learn_js/README.md

 # js-hindi-youtube
-A code repo for javascript series at youtube channel
+A code repository for learning javascript from "chai aur code" by Hitesh Choudhary

+will be included
+- Basics to advance concepts
+- exercises